Initiatives and Results

 Partner: Evergreen Economics

-Evergreen Economics surveys and assesses income eligible residential customers with high energy use to identify customer needs and barriers to participation with the ComEd Energy Efficiency Program.
+This research project surveys and assesses income eligible residential customers with high energy usage to identify customer needs and factors that limit access to ComEd® Energy Efficiency Program offerings.

 Home Energy Monitor Disaggregation Tool

-Bidgely tested their Home Energy Monitor system to see how it motivated behavioral change in residential customers.
+This pilot tested the Bidgely Home Energy Monitor application for behavioral change in residential customers.

 Residential Real Estate Opportunities